Aegon’s Fund Governance Group

 - Long-term performance is broadly in line with objectives

+But it does much more than monitoring.
 Our funds are generally designed to be held for five years or more, so our governance focuses on long-term expectations.
-However, if a fund persistently fails to meet the criteria above, and we believe these reasons are systemic, the Fund Governance Group will recommend changes to a portfolio or fund range.
+However, if a fund persistently fails to meet the criteria above, and we believe these reasons are systemic, the AFGG will take steps to ensure changes are made or, in some cases, funds are removed.

-Where monitoring suggests changes to funds we’ve created - such as our default options or our Risk-Target portfolios - would help us meet our Funds Promise, the Fund Governance Group can change a portfolio.
-Among other things, this could mean updating the asset mix or making changes to the funds that make up that portfolio.
+If monitoring suggests changes to our funds would help customer outcomes, the AFGG can change a portfolio, such as our default options.
+For example, this could mean updating the asset mix or making changes to the funds that make up that portfolio.

 Fund range changes